Doors will

 a selection of carefully staged works.

-Leeds Arts University.
-She has published extensively on the
+at Leeds Arts University.
+She has published extensively

-art and literature of Dorothea Tanning and Leonora Carrington
+on the art and literature of Dorothea Tanning and Leonora

-with a particular interest in feminist aesthetics and surrealist
+Carrington with a particular interest in feminist aesthetics

-legacies in contemporary practice.
-She has worked closely with
+and surrealist legacies in contemporary practice.
+She has

 The Conversation Artist